fivetran/dbt_fivetran_log/README.md

 # Fivetran Log

 This package models Fivetran Log data from [our free internal connector](https://fivetran.com/docs/logs/fivetran-log).
-It uses **destination-level** data in the format described by [this ERD](https://docs.google.com/presentation/d/1lny-kFwJIvOCbKky3PEvEQas4oaHVVTahj3OTRONpu8/?usp=sharing) and unions the data to the **account level**, if needed.
+It uses destination-level data in the format described by [this ERD](https://docs.google.com/presentation/d/1lny-kFwJIvOCbKky3PEvEQas4oaHVVTahj3OTRONpu8/?usp=sharing) and unions the data to the account level, if needed.

 This package helps you understand:
 * How you are spending money in Fivetran according to our [consumption-based pricing model](https://fivetran.com/docs/getting-started/consumption-based-pricing).
 We display consumption data at the table, connector, destination, and account levels.